Transcript #396: uv-ing your way to Python

 13:15 And the best part is the pricing is straightforward.

-13:19 You only pay for the data that used with no hidden overage fees or per seat pricing.
+13:19 You only pay for the data that you use with no hidden overage fees or per seat pricing.

 13:24 And I just learned this, Brian.